top of page

 A yellow jacket trap with lots of dead yellow jackets!

-1. There is a small cotton ball or cotton pad that you pour special, concentrated nectar onto.
+1. There is a small cotton ball or cotton pad that you pour special, concentrated nectar attractant onto.

 2. This cotton ball/pad is inserted inside the plastic trap, which is essentially a funnel with holes at the bottom which are the exact size of a yellowjacket.
 Smaller pollinators like bees or even larger wasps will not fit or are small enough that they won’t get stuck and can climb back out.
+(We have verified that no honeybees or other wasps have been found inside our trap after 2+ years using these!).

 This yellow jacket trap has just attracted it's first customer!